Gamify-IT/.github/profile/README.md

 ### Multiplayer Server

-The [server](https://github.com/Gamify-IT/multiplayer-server) for the multiplayer of the overworld.
-It contains WebSocket server for real-time communication and a REST API for game-related requests.
+The [server for the multiplayer](https://github.com/Gamify-IT/multiplayer-server) of the overworld.
+It contains a WebSocket server for real-time communication and a REST API for game-related requests.

 ### Lecturer Interface